 Risk concentrations can jeopardise the solvency or liquidity of the (re-)insurance company.
-They can, for instance, arise from been constant and on a low level in the past few years due to the quality of the underwriting and partners.
-The prudent approach on the specific risks will continue.
+They can, for instance, arise from

 - individual counterparties, - groups of counterparties who are linked to one another, - geographical areas or sectors, but also from - natural catastrophes or man-made catastrophes.